 |Restriction||@ref-type is an optional attribute; there is no default.|

-This attribute is designed to accept any text as its value, since nearly any element in an XML article may be the target of a link.
-Typical values for this attribute include:
+Although designed to accept any text as its value, potential values for this attribute might include:

 Textbox or sidebar